Mitsubishi Diamante: Japan

-The next model in the long Diamante model range is the 25V.
+The next model in the model range is the 25V.
 The 25V is almost the same as the 25E, although is identified with a different frame number reflecting the fact that four-wheel steering was equipped (E-F15A).
 It uses the same 2.5-liter 6G73 V6 engine, outputting 175 PS at 6000 rpm and 222 Nm at 4500 rpm.
 It is available in four-speed automatic transmission and 15-inch alloy wheels.
 In addition to the 20E equipment, the 25V also features speed sensitive power steering, leather-wrapped steering wheel and ventilated rear brake discs for maximum braking performance.
 Optional was a rear wiper.